lixinW/ship-hats-docs/runners.md

 - Agencies bear the costs of hosting their own runners
 - Agencies have full-control of the runners

-## Runner Registration
+## Remote Runner Registration

-- Group or Project owner/maintainer can obtain runner token through the UI.
-- Registered runner has access to the project code
-    - Review properly when granting group/project level permission.
+For Remote runner registration, Group or Project owner/maintainer can obtain runner token through the UI.
+Registered runner has access to the project code.
+Therefore, review properly when granting group/project level permission.

 ![Remote registeration](./images/remote-registeration.png)